MajorPrestige/WebStudio/README.md

 # Individual project "WebStudio"

-Completed after finished the HTML/CSS Module course Full Stack Developer Bootcamp 23 Online by GoIt

-##

-Technologies used to implement the project:
+## Technologies used to implement the project:

 - vs code
 - git